day8/re-frame/docs/FAQs/ViewsOnGlobalRegistration.md

      is the same pattern - an `id` and `handler function` are interned within a map-ish structure (a `registrar`), once, on program load.
      If you hate on what re-frame does, you should also hate on `defn`.
-     In fact, your discomfort only arises because you don't understand
-     [how you are creating a virtual machine when you program re-frame](https://github.com/Day8/re-frame/blob/master/docs/MentalModelOmnibus.md#on-dsls-and-machines)
+     I claim your discomfort only arises because you don't understand [how you are creating a virtual machine when you program re-frame](https://github.com/Day8/re-frame/blob/master/docs/MentalModelOmnibus.md#on-dsls-and-machines)

 --------